Air 26

 Air26 - Linhas Aéreas, S.A. was an airline based in Luanda, Angola.
 Founded in 2006, it operates domestic passenger and cargo flights out of the city's Quatro de Fevereiro Airport.
 Along with all other Angolan airlines except for TAAG, Air 26 is banned from operating within the European Union.
 In 2010, the company had its licence revoked, but it was re-issued on 31 January 2011.
 The airline was unable to fully re-start by the end of the year, however.

 Fleet

-An Air 26 Embraer EMB 120 Brasilia in a hangar at Lanseria International Airport (2009).

 The Air 26 fleet consisted of the following aircraft (as of August 2019):